T-vK/ESP32-BLE-Keyboard/README.md

 ## Credits

 Credits to [chegewara](https://github.com/chegewara) and [the authors of the USB keyboard library](https://github.com/arduino-libraries/Keyboard/) as this project is heavily based on their work!
+Also, credits to [duke2421](https://github.com/T-vK/ESP32-BLE-Keyboard/issues/1) who helped a lot with testing, debugging and fixing the device descriptor!